Kimserey/BlogArchive/20180504_async_subscibe_angular.md

 __You are safe as long as you stay in the Observable.__

-We must to keep the observable, combining it or modifying it using RxJS operators.
+We must try to keep the observable as long as possible, combining it or modifying it using RxJS operators.
 As long as we stay within the observable, we do not need to think about the bigger picture.
 All we need to think about is what to do with the single string we receive.
 We don't need to care about the fact that we will receive multiple values over the time hence the safety.
-The power of RxJS is that each operation is assured to be receiving as input the output of the previous operation.
-This is an extremely powerful model which allows developers to easily follow the logic and makes the code predictable.
+The power of RxJS is that each operation is assured to receive the output of the previous operation as its own input.
+This is an extremely powerful model which allows developers to easily follow the code logic making it predictable.

 But if we keep the Observable modifying it around, how do we display data?
 This is where we have been used to `.subscribe`.

 ## 2. Subscribe function